jamiehighfield/windowscredentialprovider/README.md

 Nonetheless, even when using COM interopability and platform invocation, the .NET equivalent interfaces created aren't very friendly for a managed language.
 This project builds on this by creating an object-oriented and functional API.

+## Features

+This library fully supports the `ICredentialProvider` interface from the Microsoft documentation, including:

+-

 ## Installation

 This library can be installed either by compiling the source yourself or by installing the NuGet package: